magento/devdocs/guides/v2.1/cloud/before/before-setup-env-2_clone.md

 can create other users, including other administrative users.
 The default hardcoded username is the Project Owner email address.
 You can use this value, or change it to another secure username.
 * `ADMIN_PASSWORD`: Password for the administrative user.
 When the project is created, a random password is generated and an email is sent to the Project Owner.
 During project creation, the Project Owner should have already changed the password.
-You may need to contact the Project Owner for the updated password.
+You might need to contact the Project Owner for the updated password.
 * `ADMIN_URL`: The relative URL to access the Admin panel.
 For example: <domain>/admin.
 For security reasons, we recommend you choose a value other than `admin` or `backend` or another term that is easy to guess.

 <div class="bs-callout bs-callout-info" id="info" markdown="1">